GusC-Git/dsc-phase-2-project-online/README.md

 <img src = https://content.lib.washington.edu/imls/kcsnapshots/images/kc-map.gif>

 When I first thought of Seattle, Microsoft and Amazon--both headquartered there--came to mind.
 While both companies have brought massive technological growth to the City of Enterprise and Self-promotion, this growth has also created a dearth of affordable housing for the working population.
 Seattle currently struggles with high homelessness, issues related to environmental justice, and gentrification.
 While my model does not to seek to solve these problems, I decided on this approach so that I may in some way acknowlegde these issues.
 By approaching it from the perspective of a company wanting to be concientious of their next big move and what the market could look like for their future employees, I'm able to ask myself a few interesting questions in this assignment and a lot more for future work.
+Also, it is known that some large companies have teams dedicated to finding housing for new hires, so envisioning that this is something a company wanting to establish a headquarters in a new city would want is plausible.

 ## Contents within repository